shubham1091/Python_for_everybody/Getting_Started/Chapter_Two/definition.md

 # Constants

-- Fixed values such as numbers, letters, and strings, are colled<br>
+- Fixed values such as numbers, letters, and strings, are called<br>
   "constants" because their values does not change
 - Numeric constants are as you expect
 - String constants use single quotes ( ' )<br>
   or double quotes ( " )